Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement

 \section{Discussion and summary}

-In the above sections, we have developed a second-order perturbation theory for the $(\gamma, 2e)$ photoemission measurement.
-The coincidence detection probability of the two emitted electrons is relevant to a dynamical two-body Bethe-Salpeter wave function.
+In the above sections, we have developed a second-order perturbation theory for the $(\gamma, 2e)$ photoemission measurement for the correlated electrons near the Fermi energy in condensed matter.
+The coincidence detection probability of the two emitted electrons is relevant to a dynamical two-body Bethe-Salpeter wave function of the target correlated electrons.
 The dynamical two-body Bethe-Salpeter wave function has a general form \citep{SuZhang2020}:

 where $\Phi_{\alpha\beta}\left(\mathbf{k}_1\sigma_1, \mathbf{k}_2\sigma_2; \omega \right)$ follows